 They both have zips at the front which means you can open it up after the rain stops, and leave the poncho hanging over the pack to dry – or ready for the next downpour.

 Another poncho type I like is the over-the-head one with open sleeves because it is lighter (less sleeves and zips) and has great airflow because of the openings.
 Helsport with open sleeves to the left, Ferrino Hiker on the right.
 The Helsport has only some extra material at the back, the Ferrino has a proper hump which can be snapped down when you don’t have a pack.

-I prefer a closed side poncho for less flap and billow in the wind, but others prefer squarer ponchos with snaps or poppers along the sides, that can be opened up and used as a tarp or simple shelter as well by pegging it out and using a walking pole to create headspace.
+I prefer a closed side poncho for less flap and billow in the wind, but others prefer ponchos with snaps or poppers along the sides, like the Sea to Summit ultra-sil poncho on the left, or even square-ish ponchos that can be opened up and used as a tarp or simple shelter by pegging it out and using a walking pole to create headspace.
 My initial thought is that anything with a dual purpose is great, but … if you use the poncho as a tarp, you are left with no rain gear if you need to nip behind a bush or it doesn’t cover you completely.
 Depends what kind of trip you need it for I suppose.

 Combined with a pair of waterproof trousers or gaiters a poncho will keep you, your pack, your sidebag or camera bag and anything else hanging off you and your pack, nice and dry.
-It’s quick and easy and also provides an extra layer against cold winds.
-If it flaps too much, tie a piece of string or a webbing belt around it to keep it in check.
+It’s quick and easy and also provides extra protection against cold winds.
+If it flaps too much, tie a piece of string, a bungee or a webbing belt around it to keep it in check.
 You’ll look like the love child of a tent and a small mountain range, but you’ll be snug and dry!